 I’m excited to meet the clients!
 They come in for so many different things, I’m most looking forward to get to know them and fostering relationships.
 It’s important to know someone has your back and is looking out for your needs.
 Hopefully we can continue growing, getting grants, and building support to make this program even better.

-If you or someone you know has been a victim of a crime in the past 3 months, contact us at 202-737-9311 to connect with Marciel or stop by during our open hours from 9am-noon and 1pm-5pm during weekdays.
+If you or someone you know has been a victim of a crime in the past 3 months, contact us at 202-737-9311 to connect with Marciel or stop by during our open hours from 11am-12pm and 1pm-3pm Wednesday-Friday.